bvberkum/permascroll/README.rst

 Each address is stored as a node, having one super- and a number of sub-nodes, and any number of leafs or sub-components.

-The 0-separator tumbler digit in Xu88.1 addresses is replaced by an '/' in the web-interface.
-Otherwise the Xu88.1 principles apply.
-Ie. 1~0.1 corresponds to all the positions under 1, while 1/1~0.1 corresponds to all the positions in 1.0.1.
+Xu88.1 span notation applies.
+Ie. 1~0.1 corresponds to range 1 to 1+1.
 Any number of vstream types may be supported.
-Directory and Entry too may be special type.
+Directory and Entry too may be special type?

 .. [*] Deleting content could be accomplished by blanking data on the virtual
        addresses (with the propert effect of serving blanks, storage could be truncated).